Waist inequality for 3-manifolds with positive scalar curvature: Mean curvature flow and tree foliations

 \section{Mean curvature flow and tree foliations}

 The foliation in Theorem \ref{thmmaincompact} is constructed using Mean Curvature Flow with surgery with certain modifications to control the diameter.
-In this section we describe how to construct the foliation of a geometrically prime region with controlled genus and area.
+In this section we describe how to construct the foliation of a geometrically prime or non-orientable geometrically prime region with controlled genus and area.
 In the next section we modify this foliation, so that the diameter is also controlled.